 Ward information - what can I bring

-- Flowers – water in the vase can develop a bacterium that can cause infection in children there for are not allowed on the ward.
+Flowers – water in the vase can develop a bacterium that can cause infection in children, therefore flowers are not allowed on the ward.

-- Some materials (i.e. fluffy/fleece blankets, teddies).
-Please check with the nurse.
-As not allowed while in transplant precautions.
+Some materials (i.e. fluffy/fleece blankets, teddies).
+Please check with the nurse as these are not allowed while in transplant precautions.